Database Setup

 Choosing a Database

-| Feature | SQLite (Default) | PostgreSQL |
+| Feature | SQLite | PostgreSQL (Default) |

 |---|---|---|

-| Recommendation | Perfect for personal use and quick testing | Recommended for multi-user deployments and long-term future use |
+| Recommendation | Perfect for quick-start and testing | Recommended for multi-user deployments and long-term future use |

-| Best For | Single-user deployments, development and testing, low to medium traffic, simple setup and maintenance | Production deployments, multiple concurrent users, high-traffic applications, advanced features (backups, replication) |
+| Best For | Single-user deployments, development and testing, low to medium traffic, simple setup and maintenance | Production deployments, multiple concurrent users, high-traffic applications, advanced features (backups, analytics) |

 | Advantages | Zero configuration required, no separate database server needed, file-based and easy to backup, perfect for personal use | Better performance with large datasets, supports multiple concurrent users, advanced features (backups, replication, point-in-time recovery), production-ready for high-traffic deployments, better query optimization |